DanHodges/TheologicalDictionary/Homoousios.md

 # Homoousios
-Definition of Homoousios coming soon.
+The definition of Homoousios is coming soon!